your-passer-by/DeepLearning-TimesNet-Improves-Transformer/README.md

 ├── main.ipynb              # Implementation of the basic Transformer
 ```
 ## Usage
-Using the Colab platform, simply copy and paste the code to start running the project.
+Using the Colab platform, simply copy and paste the code to start running the project.The dataset used is the ETTh dataset, which can be downloaded from its official website.